 We would like to recognize the hard work of the people and organizations that have been integral to our ongoing efforts to make as many of these vital public records openly available as we can.
 Firstly, we would like to thank our community partners, without whose valuable contributions and insights this project could not have been realized.

-Emily Senn and Arden Craft, who worked on collecting and recording metadata from Washington DC.
+Emily Senn and Arden Craft, both of whom worked on collecting and recording metadata from Washington DC.
+Arden also contributed editorial and review work.

 Iyanna Huffington, Haley Bowers, October Kamara, Jordao Blackwell, Destiny Alston, Jamila Taylor, Mya Gray, Kaelyn Smith, India Holloman, Marquise Merck, Anderson Rouse.